 Julia Williams has been editing books for more years then she cares to mention.
 Quite by chance while working on teen fiction at Scholastic, she realised she was a closet romance addict, and that her formative years spent reading Jean Plaidy had been put to very good use.
 Since then she hasn’t looked back, and has even written some romantic fiction of her own.
 After several years in the freelance wilderness, she is thrilled to be working as an Editor on the medical team at Harlequin Mills & Boon, which feels very much like her spiritual home.

-Vicky Britton joined the Mills & Boon team in August 2016 as a Commissioning Editor and acquires books across the Romance, Presents, Medical and the Historical lines.
-A Yorkshire girl through and through, when not lost in a new acquisition, Vicky enjoys nothing more than being wellie-clad, knee-deep in mud, rambling through the Dales with her husband.
-Vicky holds a BA in English and History from the University of Hull and has since gained over 10 years editorial experience across both fiction and non-fiction publishing.
-Vicky is keen to acquire creative new voices for all the UK acquired lines.
+Vicky Britton joined the Mills & Boon team in August 2016 as a Commissioning Editor, having worked as a freelance editor for the team for over 3 years, and now acquires books across the Romance, Presents, Medical and the Historical lines.
+A Yorkshire girl through and through, when not lost in a new acquisition, Vic enjoys nothing more than being wellie-clad, knee-deep in mud, rambling through the Dales with her husband and 3-year-old son.
+Vic has worked in the publishing industry for nearly 15 years now, gaining editorial experience across both fiction and non-fiction but has found her home within the wonderful world of Romance.
+Vic is really keen to acquire creative, diverse voices for all the UK acquired lines. @EditorBritton

 Megan is an editorial assistant for the amazing Romantic Suspense and Special Edition teams.
 She started at Harlequin in November 2015, and before that she was in the trenches as a bookseller at an independent children’s bookstore and Barnes & Noble and also spent a summer learning about publishing at NYU.
 When she’s not reading, Megan is an avid hockey fan and Irish dancer.
 When she is reading, she’s always on the lookout for fresh, thrilling voices and twists on classic stories that make her excited about having a long commute to read them on.